Kaaba Youth Movement

-The Kaaba Youth Movement (Gerakan Pemuda Ka'bah), abbreviated as GPK, is the youth wing of United Development Party (PPP).
+The Kaaba Youth Movement (Gerakan Pemuda Ka'bah), abbreviated as GPK, is the youth wing of United Development Party (PPP) or P3.
 The movement is one of the three youth wings of the party, the other being Kaaba Youth Forces and the Young Generation of Indonesian Development.
-The movement was frequently used by the officials of the United Development Party as unofficial bodyguards for them and their family.
+The movement was frequently used by the Officials and the Big Family of the Kaaba Party as unofficial bodyguards for them and their family.

 During the New Order, GPK frequently uses violence to harass counter-Islam movements, especially the government.
 After the reformation, GPK still uses the same methods to harass "Islam-masked infidels and populists".

 Even though GPK is the youth wing of the PPP, the political views of GPK frequently clash with PPP's view.

 History

 Formation

 Tosari Widjaja rejected the influence of GPK in Ansor.

 GPK was formed on 29 March 1982, initiated by Jailani Naro, as the chairman of PPP.
 He used GPK as an approach to strengthen relationship with Nahdlatul Ulama, by requesting to the chairman of Ansor, the youth wing of NU, to make a statement that support GPK.
 Tosari Widjaja, the chairman of Ansor at that time, rejected the offer by claiming that such statement is very exaggerative.
 The rejection of the offer aggravates the conflict between the Parmusi majority faction in PPP and NU, which led to the withdrew of NU from PPP.